If you hear the word Scientists, the first thought

 1887-1920

-Mathematician known for his brilliant contributions to contributions to mathematical analysis, number theory, infinite series and continued fractions.
+contributions to mathematical analysis, number theory, infinite series and

 C. V. Raman